Obesity: Diet

-Excess appetite for palatable, high-calorie food (especially fat, sugar, and certain animal proteins) is seen as the primary factor driving obesity worldwide, likely because of imbalances in neurotransmitters affecting the drive to eat, as well as changes to the duodenum impacting nutrient sensing and signaling.
+Excess appetite for palatable, high-calorie food (especially fat, sugar, and certain animal proteins) is seen as the primary factor driving obesity worldwide, likely reflected in imbalances in neurotransmitters affecting the drive to eat, as well as changes to the duodenum impacting nutrient sensing and signaling related to a Western pattern diet.
 Dietary energy supply (the amount of calories in available food) per capita varies markedly between different regions and countries.
 It has also changed significantly over time.
 From the early 1970s to the late 1990s the average food energy available per person per day (the amount of food bought) increased in all parts of the world except Eastern Europe.
 The United States had the highest availability with 3654 Cal per person in 1996.
 This increased further in 2003 to 3754 Cal.
 During the late 1990s, Europeans had 3394 Cal per person, in the developing areas of Asia there were 2648 Cal per person, and in sub-Saharan Africa people had 2176 Cal per person.
 Total food energy consumption has been found to be related to obesity.